 From the 16th century the town was an important link for the export of local wool.
 However, by the mid 17th century, trade had declined, and many local sailors turned to piracy.
 The Atlantic Slave Trade also played a small part in Plymouth’s history.

 The city expanded as a commercial shipping port, forming trading links with America.
-Due to its sheltered location, the neighbouring area of Devonport became the base for Royal Naval shipbuilding and developed into a dockyard town.
+Due to its sheltered location, the neighbouring area of Devonport became the base for Royal Naval shipbuilding.
+It developed into a dockyard town.
 Today Her Majesty’s Naval Base Devonport, established in 1690, is the largest operational naval base in Europe.
 Based on the banks of the River Tamar, further docks were added in the following century.

 During the First World War, Plymouth was the entry port for troops from around the empire and became a base for the development of munitions.
 Although Scapa Flow in Scotland became the headquarters for the Royal Navy, Devonport played a significant part as a base for escort vessels and repairs, and flying boats operated from Mountbatten.